 Let’s say your bill at the local eatery comes to $32.44.
 Ten percent of that is $3.20.
 A 20 percent tip would be $6.40, so you’d probably leave $6.50, or even $7.00.
 A cash-paying customer might even drop $40 on the table, which is actually a $7.56 tip, but saves the time of gathering change.

 What if your waiter at the sandwich shop does a half-baked job before presenting you with a bill totaling $16.65?
 Maybe you don’t feel like rewarding him with a 20 percent tip.
 Well, 10 percent is $1.66.
 Another five percent is $.83.
 That adds up to $2.49.
-So the grand total is $19.14.
+So the grand total, including this 15 percent gratuity, is $19.14.
 Even with crummy service, most folks would round that up to $20.

 Should you ever not tip at all, if service is particularly bad?

 Etiquette experts differ on this issue.
-Most urge folks to tip a bit, as service employees who customarily welcome tips generally receive relatively low wages.
-Management expects these staffers to pull in tips.
+Most manners mavens urge folks to tip at least a little bit, as service employees who customarily welcome tips generally receive relatively low wages.
+Management expects these staffers to pull in gratuities.
 These individuals are expected to declare tips for taxes.
-So tipping is generally expected, even is service is poor.
+So tipping is generally expected, even is service is substandard.

 Are you still stumped?